JoseAndresMedina/TextTacToe/README.md

 ![View Of TextTacToe](img/TextTacToe_gh.png "TextTacToe View")

-This is an TUI App for playing TicTacToe built using [Textual](https://github.com/willmcgugan/textual/).
+This is an TUI App for playing TicTacToe built using [Textual](https://github.com/willmcgugan/textual/) in Python3.
 Currently meant to help me understand a but if asynchronous programming as well as learn Textual.

 ## Dependencies